SpaceX lit up the sky with satellite launch, rocket landing. Did you see it?

 Cue the local Tweet storm, which were surprisingly slim on UFO mentions.

 Some of the visuals came from the launch itself, which put an Argentinian Earth-observation satellite into orbit.
-Part of it was from the recovery of the rocket’s first-stage booster, which landed back at its launch site at Vandenberg Air Force Base, north of Los Angeles, according to the AP.
+Part of it was from the recovery of the rocket’s first-stage booster, which landed back at its launch site at Vandenberg Air Force Base, north of Los Angeles, according to the Associated Press.

 Comments